Kansai Electric Power Company

 The Kansai Electric Power Company, Incorporated (関西電力株式会社, Kansai Denryoku kabushiki gaisha), also known as Kanden (関電), is an electric utility with its operational area of Kansai region, Japan (including the Keihanshin megalopolis).

 The Kansai region is Japan's second-largest industrial area, and in normal times, its most nuclear-reliant.
 Before the Fukushima nuclear disaster, a band of 11 nuclear reactors – north of the major cities Osaka and Kyoto – supplied almost 50 percent of the region's power.
 As of January 2012, only one of those reactors was still running.
-In March 2012, the last reactor was taken off the powergrid.
+In March 2012, the last reactor was taken off the power grid.

 Power plants

 Kansai Electric Power Company has 164 plants with a total production capacity of 35,760 MW.